bootladder/blog/jekyll/about.md

 * Version Control , Continuous Integration
  Test what you ship, ship what you test.
  The system is entirely integrated in a cloud-based test environment without a production environment even existing.
  You can always go back to an exact build and throw it on the hardware test bed.
 Though if the hardware test bed ever changes that's a tough one.

 * Really Good Modularity and Portability
 I've seen Conway's law in action in every engineering job I've had.
 Let's steer it by making modular architecture critical.
+Let's be able to swap out a PHY layer or a NWK layer, or a HAL, or an algorithm.
+Let's divide up a system into components, tasks, messages, control flow, whatever.
+Let's be extremely flexible but not too complicated.

 My professional experience includes, but is absolutely not limited to: